-Searching for information and searching databases effectively and efficiently is not difficult, but to do it well takes practice and understanding a little bit about how databases work.
+Searching for information and searching databases effectively and efficiently is not difficult, but to do it well takes practice and an understanding of how databases work.

 There are several techniques to consider mastering: